The second post cataloging Martin Luther’s comments on Aristotle’s ethics and Ethics.

 Aristotle, therefore, in his Ethics and Politics, likewise Xenophon, Plato, Cicero, and others, although they wrote excellently about the commonwealth, still did not touch on its true final and efficient cause.
 For they think that the final and chief cause is political peace, honor, glory, etc. But they establish the efficient cause as being the wise man, or the prudent magistrate, or, as they themselves say, the good man and citizen.
 But we shall hear Solomon to discuss the matter in a different and more proper way.

-Philosophers, therefore, rightly maintain the formal cause as to how a commonwealth should be managed, as to the fact that sometimes commutative justice, sometimes distributive justice should be followed, and that according to the latter the guilty should be punished and the innocent defended, while according to the latter contracts should be established, etc. They treat this cause in the most beautiful and best way, but this is not enough; for, when these things have been instituted in such a way, a successful outcome is still lacking.
+Philosophers, therefore, rightly maintain the formal cause as to how a commonwealth should be managed, as to the fact that sometimes commutative justice, sometimes distributive justice should be followed, and that according to the latter the guilty should be punished and the innocent defended, while according to the former contracts should be established, etc. They treat this cause in the most beautiful and best way, but this is not enough; for, when these things have been instituted in such a way, a successful outcome is still lacking.
 We see the wisest men to be weighed down and disturbed when they see that a successful outcome is absent from their most beautiful deliberations.
 For they have the most just and honorable laws, and they take the greatest pains for those laws to be preserved, but they get stuck on the efficient and final cause.
 For, because they decree the end to be glory, peace, and wealth, but these outcomes do not always happen, but often even the opposite occurs, it is therefore clear that these outcomes are not the final cause.
 On the other hand, some other person is more fortunate by how much he is worse and more negligent: the disturbance cause by this matter rouses good men to impatience to a greater degree.
 For that reason, everything depends on our knowing the reason why things happen in this way, that is, that good men are commonly in the worst condition, just as many dissolute and ill-willed household managers prosper, while the best are in need.

 Therefore, it is apparent that philosophers and gentiles cannot speak of the governance of commonwealths and households in the same way as the Holy Spirit, for they themselves have and follow reason alone.
 But Solomon has the Holy Spirit, who teaches him about the final and efficient cause of the governance of political jurisdictions and households; and he has reason and experience, too, because he governed both his commonwealth and his home.[2]